The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 Magnet AXIOM / EnCase GUI + integrated case management Commercial-tool shops

-Python python-registry / Rust nt-hive Programmatic access Custom pipelines, research
+Python python-registry / Rust nt-hive Programmatic Custom pipelines, research

 If you want to skip installs entirely, drop a hive on the home page and you will see every key and value in a few seconds.
 Nothing leaves the browser.

 Most of what is "known" about Amcache comes from a small number of researchers.
-If you only have time to read four things, read these:
+If you only have time to read four things:

-• Willi Ballenthin (Mandiant) — the original Amcache field mapping for the legacy schema.
-Still the canonical reference for pre-1607 hives.
+• Willi Ballenthin (Mandiant).
+The original Amcache field mapping for the legacy schema.
+Still canonical for pre-1607 hives.

-• Maxim Suhanov — registry-internals work, and the most rigorous treatment of what Amcache does and does not prove.
-His work is what killed the "Amcache = execution" myth.
+• Maxim Suhanov.
+Registry-internals work, plus the most rigorous treatment of what Amcache does and does not prove.
+His work killed the "Amcache = execution" myth.

-• Eric Zimmerman's tool notes — read the release notes for AmcacheParser; they are how new schema fields get publicly documented first.
+• Eric Zimmerman's tool notes.
+Read AmcacheParser's release notes; that's where new schema fields get publicly documented first.

 Then read your own hives.
-The schema in the wild contains fields no single blog post covers, and the only reliable way to know what your build of Windows is recording is to look.
+The schema in the wild contains fields no single blog post covers, and the only reliable way to know what your Windows build is recording is to look.

 Related posts